deocampo/deocampo.github.io/README.md

 Projects with a few programs that are developed and validated to be executable on Python 2.7.10.

 #### Tensorflow
-Project with a few models running on TensorFlow version 1.2.
+Projects with a few models running on TensorFlow version 1.2.

-### Amazon Web Services ( -aws)
+### Amazon Web Services (aws-*)
-Project that contains activities related to publishing applications into the Amazone Web Services platform.
+Projects that contains activities related to publishing applications into the Amazone Web Services platform.

-### Google Cloud Services ( -gcs)
+### Google Cloud Services (gcs-*)
-Project that contains activities related to publishing applications into the Googl Cloud Services platform.
+Projects that contains activities related to publishing applications into the Googl Cloud Services platform.

 ## Quick Links (for Me)